bilalhshahzad/happiness-infinitus/terraform/README.md

 ### app
 This will provision a scalable HA Wordpress on AWS.
 ### lambda
-This will stripping EXIF data from images uploaded to an S3 bucket.
+This will stripp EXIF data from images uploaded to an S3 bucket.